 How Much Data Does A WiFi Security Camera Use?

-A smart home integrated with a number of WiFi-accessible gadgets has become increasingly popular these days.
-Security cameras are a very important piece of everyone’s smart home set-up.
+A smart home or business integrated with a number of WiFi-accessible gadgets has become increasingly popular these days.
+Security cameras are a very important piece of everyone’s set-up.
 Despite the trend, many people are still skeptical about using a WiFi security camera due to all its bandwidth and data usage.
 If you are planning on installing one, it is good to know how much data a wifi security camera typically uses.

 First, you must note that WIFi cameras are constantly connected to the cloud so they can stream and record video.
 Due to this, some camera brands may consume a lot of bandwidth and data.
 Some WiFi security cameras use up to 4 Mbps when uploading records to the cloud.
 This usage may even go higher, depending on the video quality.
 The higher the quality of the recording, the higher data usage the WiFi security camera will consume.
 If not monitored properly, some home security systems can use as much data as up to 400 GB a month for just a few wireless security cameras.